Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 What counts as “activation” for you?
 Is it creating a first project?
 Connecting a data source?
 Running a first report?
 Be precise.
 Ambiguous stage definitions lead to triggers that fire at the wrong time.

-At the activation stage, forward signals might be: completed setup, connected integration, created first asset, invited first teammate.
+At the activation stage, forward signals might be: completed setup, connected integration, created first asset, or invited first teammate.

 Step 3 — Set Trigger Rules and Thresholds